HighlanderLab/svanvanhossou_africross/README.md

 The code is organised in different areas as follows:
 - Main,
 - Custom functions,
-- Simulation Parameters,
+- Simulation parameters,
-- Simulation of founder populations,
+- Founder populations,
-- Simulation of a local and exotic breeds,
+- Local and exotic breeds,
+- Villages and farms
+- Crossbreeding - composite "farm bull"
+- Crossbreeding - composite "intra-village bull"
+- Crossbreeding - composite "extra-village bull"
+- Crossbreeding - composite "population-wide bull"
+- Crossbreeding - rotational
-- TODO
+- Crossbreeding - terminal

 The rest of this document provides a brief description of each area.